 - This amount is calculated as the product of $3,000, multiplied by 6.2 percent, and represents the employee’s portion of Social Security taxes that would generally be withheld during each applicable pay period.

 - Additionally, certain “responsible persons” (e.g., executives and officers of the employer) may be personally liable if these taxes are never paid to the IRS.
 See, Code Sections 6672 and 7202.

 - Respecting the imposition of interest and penalties, the Notice only contemplates a very straight forward situation in which (i) the employee is employed by the same employer from September 1, 2020 through April 30, 2021, (ii) Deferred Taxes are not withheld during the Deferral Period, and (iii) Deferred Taxes are withheld, ratably, from wages paid during the Catch-up Period.
-In such a case, failure to timely pay Deferred Taxes will be subject to interest, penalties, and additions to tax, each of which begin to accrue on May 1, 2021 on any unpaid Deferred Taxes.
+In such a case, failure to timely pay Deferred Taxes will be subject to interest, penalties, and additions to tax, each of which begin to accrue on May 1, 2021, now extended to Janurary 1, 2022, on any unpaid Deferred Taxes.
 However, the Notice does not address whether interest or penalties will commence earlier on unpaid Deferred Taxes if, for example, the employee’s employment is terminated before the end of the Catch-up Period.
-For example, if employment is terminated on December 31, 2020, does the employer still have until April 30, 2021 to avoid the imposition of interest and penalties on the Deferred Taxes?
+For example, if employment is terminated on December 31, 2020, does the employer still have until April 30, 2021, now extended to December 31, 2021, to avoid the imposition of interest and penalties on the Deferred Taxes?

 IRS Notice 2021-11 extended this deadline from April 30, 2021 to December 31, 2021